Aetherealnexus/web/README.md

 > **Explore the Future.**
 > _Where Ideas Converge, Systems Evolve, and Intelligence Expands._

-Welcome to **FutureArchitect**, a repository of visionary architectures, theoretical models, and system blueprints for the next evolution of intelligence and reality computation.
+Welcome to **Aethereal Nexus**, a repository of visionary architectures, theoretical models, and system blueprints for the next evolution of intelligence and reality computation.
 This is not just a codebase—it is a **living conceptual framework** for post-singularity technology, cognitive design, and conscious integration.

 ---